renatolinsdigital/reddit-like-app/README.md

  - Component-first approach: With the help of Styled components, every UI element is mapped to a component
  - State management: Example of storing logged-in user data with Redux toolkit
- - Data fetching with Axios managed by a service Hook
+ - Data fetching with Axios Redux Toolkit
  - Linting - TBD
  - Responsiveness - TBD
  - Git standards HUSKY - ????????????
 TBD